chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 Mesh Adaptation
 ~~~~~~~~~~~~~~~

 The ``mesh adaptation`` section controls the dynamic mesh adaptation.
 Here, we choose ``phase_cahn_hilliard`` as the refinement ``variable``.
-The maximum and minimum refinement levels are respectively set to :math:`6` and :math:`3` with the number of ``initial refinement steps`` set to :math:`4`.
+The maximum and minimum refinement levels are respectively set to :math:`6` and :math:`3` with the number of ``initial refinement steps`` set to :math:`4` to adequately capture the interface at the beginning.
 This ensures the physics close to the interface to be well resolved, while keeping a coearse cell size far from the interface.
+The mesh refinement ``frequency`` is set to :math:`3` because the refinement operation is expensive on 3D meshes.
+The ``fraction refinement`` and ``fraction coarsening`` are set to keep a high level of refinement close to the interface.

 .. code-block:: text